nikhil-chigali/AI-dump/Math/Algebra.md

 As Logit maps probabilites to real number; i.e., $\large f: (0,1) \mapsto \mathbb{R}$, Logistic function is useful in converting real values to probability range  $\large f: \mathbb{R} \mapsto (0,1)$
 	$\large f(x) = {\large \frac{1}{1+e^{-x}}} = \frac{e^x}{1+e^x}$

+> [!info]
+> Since the **probabilities of independent events multiply**, and logarithms convert multiplication to addition, **log probabilities of independent events add**.
+> Log probabilities are thus practical for computations, and have an intuitive interpretation in terms of **information theory**:
+> 	The negative of the average log probability is the information entropy of an event.
+> Similarly, likelihoods are often transformed to the log scale, and the corresponding log-likelihood can be interpreted as the degree to which an event supports a statistical model.

 > [!note]
-> Since the **probabilities of independent events multiply**, and logarithms convert multiplication to addition, log probabilities of independent events add.
-Log probabilities are thus practical for computations, and have an intuitive interpretation in terms of information theory: the negative of the average log probability is the information entropy of an event.
-Similarly, likelihoods are often transformed to the log scale, and the corresponding log-likelihood can be interpreted as the degree to which an event supports a statistical model.
-The log probability is widely used in implementations of computations with probability, and is studied as a concept in its own right in some applications of information theory, such as natural language processing.
->
-> Representing probabilities, likelihoods and odds on a logarithmic scale has the following practical advantages
+> Representing probabilities, likelihoods and odds on a logarithmic scale has the following practical advantages:
+> 1. **Speed** - Since multiplication is more expensive than addition, taking the product of a high number of probabilities is often faster if they are represented in log form.
+(The conversion to log form is expensive, but is only incurred once.)
+Multiplication arises from calculating the probability that multiple independent events occur: the probability that all independent events of interest occur is the product of all these events' probabilities.
+Accuracy.
+The use of log probabilities improves numerical stability, when the probabilities are very small, because of the way in which computers approximate real numbers.
+Simplicity.
+Many probability distributions have an exponential form.
+Taking the log of these distributions eliminates the exponential function, unwrapping the exponent.
 >
 # Jacobian Matrix
 For a vector function $\vec{y}=f(\vec{x})$, where